weaverbel/intro-computational-thinking/content/0-intro.md

 Different definitions of computational thinking exist.
 However, computational thinking can be described as a set of strategies to enable people to solve problems, especially complex ones.
 The BBC provides a good definition:

 *"Computers can be used to help us solve problems.
 However, before a problem can be tackled, the problem itself and the ways in which it could be solved need to be understood.
-Computational thinking allows us to do this ... (it) allows us to take a complex problem, understand what the problem is and develop possible solutions.
+Computational thinking ... allows us to take a complex problem, understand what the problem is and develop possible solutions.
 We can then present these solutions in a way that a computer, a human, or both, can understand."*

 ---------